optakt/optakt.github.io/content/knowledge/scalinghistory.md

 All the shards are connected to the “Beacon chain” which has access to all the chain's history and acts as an orchestrator of the whole network.
 The consensus between all the shards is maintained by a "beacon chain".
 However, sharding has its own challenges.
-Corrupting nodes in a given shard may lead to permanent loss of data.
+Corrupting nodes in a given shard by an attacker may lead to permanent loss of data.
-One way to tackle this issue is by randomly assigning a node to a shard and randomly reassigning the node to another shard.
+One way to tackle this issue is by [randomly assigning](https://www.investopedia.com/terms/s/sharding.asp) nodes to certain shards and constantly reassigning them at random intervals.
+This random sampling would make it difficult for hackers to know when and where to corrupt a shard.
 Sharding has another problem: smart contract compatible blockchains are no longer composable.
 For example, if a Decentralized Finance (DeFi) platform built on top of Ethereum relies on or combines few other projects, then in a sharded system of Ethereum 2.0, ideally they should be on the same shard which may not always be the case.
-If they are not on the same shard then they all needs to be ok with asynchronous updates which is [not ideal](https://www.coindesk.com/tech/2020/10/13/will-a-sharded-ethereum-be-flexible-enough-for-decentralized-finance/).
+If they are not on the same shard then they all need to support asynchronous updates which is [not ideal](https://www.coindesk.com/tech/2020/10/13/will-a-sharded-ethereum-be-flexible-enough-for-decentralized-finance/).

 ## Avalanche